For Mediators:

 • Online Application Form – below; this is for you to complete and submit.

-Your Résumé of Practice must also be submitted at the time of application.
 At the bottom of the form you can upload supporting documents.
 If you have any problems uploading files please email them directly to us via the address displayed at the end of the form.

 NOTE: This application form should be read in conjunction with both the Approval Standards and the Practice Standards outlined on this page.